 Mustard plasters (mustard poultices) represented one of the oldest natural remedies to treat colds and lung congestion, until the advent of antibiotics.
 The first records about the use of mustard for this purpose are in Dioscórides treaties.

+A mustard poultice applied to the chest area to clear it, when the patient has bronchial catarrh, mild flu, or respiratory diseases.
 This type of remedy is also used to treat asthma, in which case you should first consult a doctor and take care that the patient does not inhale the flour and mustard essential oil.

 Mustard for Raynaud's disease